 - Did your injury occur in another state while working for a Minnesota based company?

 - Did your injury occur while working in Minnesota, on a per diem basis, through an out of state company?

-Under Minnesota state law, anyone who is hired by and works for another person, with or without pay, is considered an employee and is therefore covered by workers’ compensation.
+Under Minnesota state law, anyone who is hired by and works for another person, including hourly workers, salary workers or workers without pay, is considered an employee and is therefore covered by workers compensation.
 This can include:

 - Workers under age 18 (Minors)

 - Law enforcement

 - Teachers and Instructors

 What types of workers are NOT covered by Minnesota workers compensation?